 “So it was the man from Rickenbacker who brought these guitars ’round for me,” George later said.
 “As for my Rickenbacker 12-string, I started playing it for the first recording sessions we did after we returned from those three Sullivan shows we did in ’64.”

 In 1965, George and John bought matching Fender “Rocky” Stratocasters.
-Worth around $3,000 today, the strats were most prominently featured on “Nowhere Man” and other songs on Rubber Soul, which Harrison later called his favorite Beatles record.
+Worth around $3,000 today, the strats were most prominently featured on “Nowhere Man” and other songs on Rubber Soul.

-As far as George Harrison’s acoustic guitar work goes, something like the Taylor 110ce will give you the sound quality and performance you need.
+As far as acoustic guitars go, something like the Taylor 110ce will give you the sound quality and performance you need.
 Taylor’s produce some of the most consistently great acoustics on the market, and this model features electric connectivity just like George’s Gibson-J160E.

-And who can forget George Harrison’s relationship with the sitar?
-Harrison played the instrument on songs like “Norwegian Wood,” “Tomorrow Never Knows,” “Love You To,” and “Within You, Without You."
-Now, this incredible instrument isn’t something you’re going to be able to find at your local music store, but there are plenty of decently priced options available on the internet.
-If you really want to sound like George, you’re gonna need one of these bad boys.
+And who can forget George’s relationship with the sitar?
+He played the instrument on songs like “Norwegian Wood,” “Tomorrow Never Knows,” “Love You To,” and “Within You, Without You.”
+This incredible instrument isn’t something you’re going to be able to find at your local music store, but there are plenty of decently priced options available on the internet.

-Sticking with the Vox brand, George Harrison later used a Vox UL730 for his recording sessions on Revolver and Sgt.
+Sticking with the Vox brand, he later used a Vox UL730 for his recording sessions on Revolver and Sgt.
 Pepper’s.
 The good news is that the exact model George used is now for sale.
 The bad news is that it’s currently selling for $112,000.

-Possibly the most famous amp George played with is the Leslie 145.
-This rotating speaker cabinet can accommodate guitars and keyboards, and Harrison used his for Let It Be and Abbey Road sessions.
+Possibly the most famous amp he played with is the Leslie 145.
+This rotating speaker cabinet can accommodate guitars and keyboards, and Harrison used one for the Let It Be and Abbey Road sessions.

 Lucky for us, Vox is still hard at work making high-quality amps.
 You can pick up the AC30 at most major music retailers or online.
 The UL730 that Harrison played during the Sgt.
 Pepper’s sessions hasn’t been in production for some time.
 To produce the hard-hitting sound of the 730, most amps offered by Orange are up to the task.
 The Orange TH30 Guitar Amplifier Head is a great option.

-Though it’s not being manufactured anymore, you can still find the Leslie 145 for sale on the internet if you look hard enough.
+Though it’s not being manufactured anymore, you can still find the Leslie 145 for sale if you look hard enough.
 You’ll need a lot of money, to buy one, though.
 The Motion Sound Pro-3X – 45W Rotary Horn Speaker is a great substitute for the Leslie.
-Its dual rotor option is designed to mimic the sound of the Leslie, and it boast a slew of additional options that the Leslie doesn’t include.
+Its dual rotor option is designed to mimic the sound of the Leslie, and it boasts a slew of additional options that the Leslie doesn’t include.

 The Beatles were musical and cultural innovators, and this pioneer spirit wasn’t purely confined to the songs they produced.
 The musical equipment they adopted early on helped popularize things like guitar effects pedals.

-Though he was known as the “quiet Beatle,” George Harrison’s musical contributions are still being heard in today’s music loud and clear.
-Music from his work with The Beatles as well as his solo albums continue to sell and inform artists making music today in a variety of genres.
+Though he was known as the “quiet Beatle,” George’s musical contributions are still being heard in today’s music loud and clear.
+Music from his work with The Beatles as well as his solo albums continues to sell and inform artists making music today in a variety of genres.
 In 2017, Sgt.
 Pepper’s Lonely Hearts Club Band and Abbey Road snatched the top two top spots for U.S. vinyl sales.

-But as tempting as it is to think that equipment played a roll in Harrison’s incredible musical contributions, in truth, his amps, pedals and guitars were secondary to his intuition and sheer talent.
-Picking up some equipment is necessary in trying to play like him, but putting in the thousands of hours of writing, rehearsing and experimenting is far more important.
+But as tempting as it is to think that equipment played a roll in Harrison’s incredible musical contributions, in truth, his amps, pedals, and guitars were secondary to his intuition and pure talent.